 - Get insurance.
 I know, I know… boring.
 But it’s really important.
 And much of it you can’t get as a student, so necessarily, you need to adjust this immediately after graduating.
 Here are some specifics:

 - Personal Liability – More commonly known as car insurance and umbrella coverage, you need to adjust your policies once you graduate.
 You have to remember that you are not dental student anymore.
 You have a lot more to protect as a Dentist.
-Also, many of you need are still on your parents policies and need to get your own.
+Also, many of you are still on your parents policies and need to get your own.
 Talk to a professional about this.
+Alternatively, if you’re trying to get the best car insurance quotes, you can get car insurance quotes with comparison site Call Wiser.
+Make sure you update all of your details correctly otherwise if you have an accident, your insurance policy could be void.
+If you have ever got into trouble whilst driving, whether that’s for speeding or drink driving, you’ll also need to check out sr22 illinois and buy that insurance too.
+If you’ve never had any violations whilst driving, you won’t need to buy one of these.

 - Professional Liability – Also known as mal-practice, this can be kind of tricky.
 If you get a job an employee, your employer will likely provide coverage.
 But you may need to have a policy for working interviews.
 If you end up as an independent contractor, you will need to have your own policy.
 The contract language varies by carrier so make sure you understand the nuances.
 I’ll mention one here.
 Make sure you understand the difference between claims-made and occurrence based policies.
 Some carriers offer only offer one or the other so if you don’t ask, you might not even know what you are buying.